Reviewing Life Experiences

-I can hear some of my readers say “I have kids family to look after or cook for” take them for a walk too then come home and cook dinner together. when the kids are in bed then read your book, watch your TV series.
+I can hear some of my readers say “I have kids and family to look after or cook for” Take them for a walk too then come home and cook dinner together. when the kids are in bed then read your book, and watch your TV series.
 The biggest secret of how to successfully work from home is your own well-being and mental health.

-A while back I wrote a couple of blogs that I would say cover wellbeing and they are five lessons I have learnt from life in which I talk about where to find the happiness I recommend that you read it.
+A while back I wrote a couple of blogs that I would say cover well-being and they are five lessons I have learnt from life in which I talk about where to find happiness I recommend that you read it.

 I also wrote about how to live a happier life.
 I give 8 tips to live a happier life.
-There is no great philosophical discuss it is just simple things I have learnt.
+There is no great philosophical discussion it is just simple things I have learnt.

 Are you working from home?
 How are you finding it? do you have your own tips and comments to help people successfully work from home?
 Please comment below and let me know what you think.